sycobuny/kythera/doc/extensions.md

             # so that you don't have to parse _all_ PRIVMSGs.
             $eventq.handle(:some_event) { my_handler }

-            # You should also introduce your clients to the uplink here:
+            # You should also introduce your clients to the uplink here.
+This
-            @uplink.introduce_user(XXX)
+            # method returns your User object.
+            @user = @uplink.introduce_user(nick, username, hostname, realname)
         end

+        public

-        # You must provide a method that returns your service's nickname
+        # You must provide a few methods so that Kythera can get at some of
+        # your service's information.
+We need access to your User and your
+        # configuration object, which must have a 'nickname' attribute.
-        attr_reader :nickname
+        attr_reader :config, :user

         # You must provide a method that handles PRIVMSG sent your nickname
         def irc_privmsg(user, params)